 Which is the most profitable business to start in Kenya?

-If, however, the business does not involve your skills and interests, chances are very high that it will fail.
-You need to make sure that you choose a business that you understand before starting it.
+If the business does not involve your skills and interests, chances are very high that it will fail.
+You need to make sure you choose a business you understand before starting.